The Horrible Statistics

 Thirty years ago leprosy led to toe loss and amputations.
 Today, as a result of dietary and lifestyle changes, diabetes is even more dangerous.

-In 2017, there were 371 million people with diabetes.
-It is estimated that by 2035, there will be 592 million people with diabetes.
-World Statistics – The International Diabetes Federation.
+In 2021, there were 537 million people with diabetes.
+By 2030, it is estimated that there will be 643 million people with diabetes1.

 There are large numbers of people with silent, undiagnosed Type 2 Diabetes damaging their bodies.
 The reason for this is many people don’t display symptoms.